Trebek/pyfudge-brainfuck-interpreter/README.md

 PyFudge: Python Brainfuck Interpreter
 =============================

 A Brainfuck interpreter written in Python (2.7.5).
-I think it's fully functional (nested loops and all), but haven't really tried any complex BF programs with it yet.
-The code may be more complex than it needs to be, but it works.
+Not fully functional at the moment.
+Seems to only work with very simple programs at the moment.
+It's a work in progress.

 **Features:**

   - 30000 byte memory (easily modified).
   - 8-bits per byte (easily modified).
   - Byte wrapping (can be disabled).
-  - Works with nested loops.
   - Accepts code with, or without spaces between symbols.
-  - Code written with readability in mind.

 **Relevant links:**